TheOdinProject/curriculum/html_css/preprocessors.md

 Preprocessors (aka precompilers) can make your life much easier by eliminating code repetition and providing all sorts of yummy time-saving and code-saving features.
 If you've been using Rails, you'll be familiar with SASS already since it's baked in.
-If you're not using Rails, you may need to add some additional steps to your work flow to get your preprocessor set up but it's worth it.
+If you're not using Rails, you may need to add some additional steps to your workflow to get your preprocessor set up but it's worth it.

 ### Points to Ponder